wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 > [!info] Inhabitants (if Sentinel Creeper is tripped)
 > * 8 Thorned Bones

+> [!question] Secret Door
+> * Eastern wall
+> * Opens from either side by pressing in a brick that glows after speaking the phrase "down the well" in elvish.

 ### 5. Northern Entrance

 >[!tldr] Room Details